Skip to content

 Conclusion.

-In this article, I’ve shown you a 5-step process that results in targeted, relevant information to make a timely, informed decision.
+In this article, I’ve shown you a 5-step process to get your data ready, resulting in targeted, relevant information to make a timely, informed decision.
 Specifically, this information gathering process starts with a decision-maker providing guidance for information gathering.
 From there the decision team identifies what they know and what they do not know.
 This is their information gap.
 Consequently, this void in information reveals what data they need.
-As a result, they gather what is necessary, clarify it, and deliver the most relevant information they can in the time available.
+As a result, they gather what is necessary using their “Data Ready” digital infrastructure, clarify it, and deliver the most relevant information they can in the time available.
 From there, the decision-maker, armed with the best information, moves forward confidently, assured that their decision will achieve the desired outcome.

 For more on using tech to help executives make rapid, informed decisions, see my article, An Agile Decision Platform to Empower Executives For Superior Supply Chain Performance: Here Are The Best Attributes.